Digital Security Explained

 By A. Northam • Published: 2 March 2026 • Updated: 2 March 2026

-Zero Trust is a security model based on one core idea: access should never be granted solely because something is inside a network perimeter.
+Zero Trust is a security model built on one core idea: access should never be granted solely because something is “inside” a network boundary.

-Instead, every request is evaluated continuously based on identity, device state, and context.
+Instead, every request is evaluated continuously based on identity, device state, and context — regardless of location.

 What Zero Trust does not mean

-Traditional network security assumed that users inside the corporate network were trustworthy.
-Modern environments — cloud systems, remote work, mobile devices — make that assumption unreliable.
+Traditional security models assumed that users inside the corporate network were trustworthy.
+But cloud systems, remote work, mobile devices, and third‑party integrations make that assumption unreliable.

 The core principles